BootstrapCMS/Navigation/README.md

 **Navigation View**

 This option (`'view'`) defines the view to use for the navigation bar.
-The default value for this setting is `'navigation::bootstrap'`.
+The default value for this setting is `'graham-campbell/navigation::bootstrap'`.

 ## Usage